tp-link-extender/MercuryCore/corescripts/README.md

 # Corescripts

-After installing Aftman and running `aftman install`, run `./compile.sh` to compile the corescripts from ./luau/\*.luau to ./processed/\*.lua.
+After installing Aftman and running `aftman install`, run `./corescripts/compile.sh` to compile the corescripts and libraries from this directory to ./corescripts/processed.